hafriedlander/php-peg/README.md

 Tokens may be

- - bare-words, which are recursive matchers - references to token rules defined elsewhere in the grammer,
+ - bare-words, which are recursive matchers - references to token rules defined elsewhere in the grammar,
  - literals, surrounded by " or ' quote pairs.
 No escaping support is provided in literals.
  - regexs, surrounded by / pairs.
  - expressions - single words (match \w+) starting with $ or more complex surrounded by ${ } which call a user defined function to perform the match